 This part is a little more complicated for English speakers because in German the numbers are reversed.
 In English we would say thirty-one (30 and 1).
 So the value of the 10 multiple is said first.
 In German it is said the other way around.
 The smaller number is said first, then the 10 multiple.
 In English it would sound like one-and-thirty or 1 and 30.

 Because the German language just adores crazy long words, the whole thing is stuck together: einundreizig.

-Do you know the English nursery rhyme ‘Sing a Song of Sixpence‘?
+Top Tip: Do you know the English nursery rhyme ‘Sing a Song of Sixpence‘?
 One of the lines in the rhyme is ‘four and twenty blackbirds, baked in a pie’.
-Ignore the context of that slightly alarming line for now and take a look at the way the number is said.
+Ignore the slightly alarming idea of baking a blackbird pie for now and take a look at the way the number is said.
 Four and twenty is the same as the German vierundzwanzig (4 und 20) = 24.

 This is because the rhyme is believed to be written in Tudor times, when English used the same way of saying numbers as in German.
 English, after all has strong Germanic roots.
 It’s only more recently that English changed the order of the numbers around.